copperwiring/model-deployment-locally-and-with-flask/README.md

-Source code for the tutorial 'Deploying a machine learning model with a Flask API' written for [HyperionDev](http://blog.hyperiondev.com).

 In this tutorial we take the image classification model built in `model.py` which recognises Google Street View House Numbers.
 Using Flask to create an API, we can deploy this model and create a simple web page to load and classify new images.

 To run locally: